CBBRe Staff and Student, and USDN3 Graduate Student Travel and Virtual Grant

 The goal of this award is to facilitate the professional development of neuroscience/behavioral science, biomedical engineering, bioinformatics, and materials chemistry graduate students/research staff associated with the Center for Brain and Behavior Research (CBBRe) and/or the Neuroscience, Nanotechnology & Network (USD-N3) program by supporting their travel to professional meetings.
 This provides an opportunity for the recipient to present his/her own research, to interact with peers and established scientists, and to develop professional contacts to facilitate their career development.

 The award supports graduate student/research staff expenses for traveling to and presenting their research at a professional meeting.
 Funds may be requested to attend either a discipline-specific meeting (e.g. the Society for Neuroscience, American Chemical Society or American Psychological Association Annual Meetings) or a more general-themed meeting that has an identifiable neuroscience, Bioinformatics or chemistry component (e.g. Society for Experimental Biology, AAAS, Materials Research Society, etc.).
 For the CBBRe travel awards, applicants may apply for support for international travel, but there are insufficient funds to meet all the costs for attending an international conference.
 Applicants requesting support from the USD-N3 travel award program are restricted to travel within the U.S., Canada and Mexico.
+Travel restrictions are subject to changes due to Covid-19 recommendations and University Policy.

 For CBBRe travel awards, the applicant must be a graduate student in good academic standing in one of the USD graduate programs (for the student travel award) and for student and staff awards applicant must be a CBBRe member themselves or affiliated/collaborating with faculty who is a member of CBBRe.
 Applicants must be the primary presenting author of original research at the meeting (poster or oral presentation) and typically should have had their presentation accepted by the meeting program committee.
 Applications can be submitted prior to having the presentation accepted by the meeting program committee, but the final award will require confirmation that the applicant’s presentation has been accepted.
 Students may only be awarded two travel awards over the course of their training, and preference will be given in the review process to applicants who have not received a CBBRe travel award.
 Acceptance of the award requires recipients to present their work at the annual CBBRe symposium, held each fall on the USD main campus.